Sweet Anita: Early life

 Anita was born in East Anglia on 28 July 1990, and was raised by a single mother.
 She later moved to South West England.
 She was diagnosed with Tourette syndrome, including the rare symptom of coprolalia, at the age of 27.
 She exhibited symptoms of the disorder throughout her teenage years and could only participate in formal education for a year because of her tics.
 She attempted to get a diagnosis when she was 13 but the doctor did not take her symptoms seriously, claimed she would grow out of it, and dismissed her as seeking attention; over a decade later, she visited a hospital in another attempt to get a diagnosis, and was diagnosed with Tourette syndrome after a week of tests.

 Career

 Anita began streaming on Twitch in 2018.
 Her early streams consisted of gaming content, primarily Overwatch.
 She quickly gained popularity after clips of her profanity-laden outbursts, caused by her Tourette syndrome, went viral.
 Later that year, Variety named her among the most influential people in video games.
 In 2019, she was nominated for her first major award at the 11th Shorty Awards for "Twitch Streamer of the Year".
 In December 2020, she hosted VY Esports' online gaming festival LuudoFest.

-Charity work

 Anita has hosted multiple fundraisers for the charity Tourettes Action.